 UK Bus key facts

-National Express West Midlands provide 90% of all public transport journeys in the region, removing cars equivalent to a traffic jam from our Birmingham to Mumbai of the cities roads everyday, saving 45k tonnes of carbon every year.
+National Express West Midlands provide 90% of all public transport journeys in the region, removing cars equivalent to a traffic jam from Birmingham to Mumbai off the West Midlands roads everyday and saving 45,000 tonnes of carbon every year.

 National Express Dundee operates a comprehensive network of high frequency local bus services within the city.
-The company employs some 360 people and owns a fleet of around 130 buses and coaches.
+The company employs some 360 people and operates a fleet of around 110 buses.

-In 2004, National Express Dundee broke new ground by being the first urban bus operator in the UK to have a 100% low floor, easy access fleet.
+National Express Dundee was the first urban bus operator in the UK to have a 100% low floor, easy access fleet and broke ground again in 2013 with the launch of Scotland's first ITSO smartcard.

 The Midland Metro is operated by National Express and carries approximately five million passengers between Wolverhampton and Birmingham every year.
 The 12.5 mile line from Wolverhampton St George's to Birmingham Snow Hill includes 23 secure and accessible stops served by a modern fleet of 16 low-floor trams.